lifemapper/core/docs/adminUser/installLifemapperSystem.rst

 #. **Check default archive values (DATASOURCE, ARCHIVE_USER, OCCURRENCE_FILENAME ...)** :

-   * Look at values in /opt/lifemapper/config/config.lmserver.ini
-   * Update values to be modified in /opt/lifemapper/config/site.ini
-   * Override any of the following (or other) variables by adding them to site.ini and downloading climate data if necessary.

-     * Default ARCHIVE_USER is kubi.
+   * Run LmDbServer/boom/initBoom.ini with new variables

+     * including a unique userId/archiveName combination.
+     * Make sure the data package for  the **environmental_metadata** argument, a tar.gz file with layers and metadata, is installed in /share/lm/data/layers.
+     * Species data rules:

+       * If user-supplied CSV and metadata files:  Make sure the species data files for the **species_file** argument is installed in the user space (/share/lm/data/archive/<userId>/).
+       * If using iDigBio web services, the default file of "Accepted" GBIF Taxon Ids for iDigBio occurrences is IDIG_FILENAME with a value of idig_gbifids.txt.
+Change the value or download the file from yeti into /share/lmserver/data/species.provide a list of accepted GBIF Taxon IDs
-     * Default OCCURRENCE_FILENAME is gbif_subset.txt.
+       * If using GBIF CSV data, with known column definitions, the default OCCURRENCE_FILENAME is gbif_subset.txt.
 If this is KU production installation, override this with the latest full data dump by downloading the data from yeti into /share/lmserver/data/species/
-     * Default species file of "Accepted" GBIF Taxon Ids for iDigBio occurrences is IDIG_FILENAME with a value of idig_gbifids.txt.
-Download the file from yeti into /share/lmserver/data/species.
-     * Default SCENARIO_PACKAGE is 10min-past-present-future.
-To change this,
-       override the variable SCENARIO_PACKAGE (for LmServer) and SCENARIO_PACKAGE_SEED (for LmCompute).

-       * identify options for DEFAULT_MODEL_SCENARIO and
-         DEFAULT_PROJECTION_SCENARIOS by looking at the metadata newly installed
-         in /share/lmserver/data/climate/<SCENARIO_PACKAGE>.csv
-       * add the variables DEFAULT_MODEL_SCENARIO and
-         DEFAULT_PROJECTION_SCENARIOS in site.ini with appropriate values

 then follow the instructions in **(OPT) To change defaults** above.